MicrosoftDocs/win32/desktop-src/automat/accessing-members-through-vtbls.md

 ---
 title: Accessing Members Through VTBLs
-description: Demonstrates how to access a member through its vtable. ms.assetid: 'ad374979-d7a8-47a9-985c-3d9b5f188b5c'
+description: Demonstrates how to access a member through its vtable. ms.assetid: ad374979-d7a8-47a9-985c-3d9b5f188b5c ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Accessing Members Through VTBLs

-For objects that have dual interfaces, the first seven members of the VTBL are the members of **IUnknown** and [**IDispatch**](idispatch.md), and the subsequent members are standard COM entries for the interface's member functions.
+For objects that have dual interfaces, the first seven members of the VTBL are the members of **IUnknown** and [**IDispatch**](/windows/previous-versions/oaidl/nn-oaidl-idispatch?branch=master), and the subsequent members are standard COM entries for the interface's member functions.
 You can call these entries directly from C++.

 ## To access a method or property through the VTBL